Five Arrested in Shooting of Lady Gaga’s Dog Walker and Theft of Her Animals - E! Online

 Months after Lady Gaga's dog walker was shot and two of her French bulldogs were stolen, suspects have been arrested.

-On Thursday, April 29, Jackson, Jaylin White and Whaley were each charged with one count of attempted murder, conspiracy to commit robbery and second-degree robbery, while Harold White (who is Jaylin's father) and McBride were charged with accessory attempted murder.
+On Thursday, April 29, Jackson, Jaylin White and Whaley were each charged with one count of attempted murder, conspiracy to commit robbery and second-degree robbery.
+Harold White, who is Jaylin's father, and McBride were charged with accessory attempted murder.

 Additionally, Jackson was charged with one count of assault with a semiautomatic firearm and a felon carrying a concealed firearm in a vehicle.
 White faces one count of assault by means of force likely to produce great bodily injury.

-Harold and McBride were determined to be "accessories after the initial crime," the LAPD press release reads.
-Authorities allege McBride responded to the $50,000 reward notice and ultimately brought the dogs to the LAPD Olympic Station on Feb.
-26. Investigators then discovered McBride "had a relationship with the father of one of the suspects, Harold White."
+Harold and McBride are said to be "accessories after the initial crime," the LAPD press release reads.
+Authorities allege McBride responded to the $500,000 reward notice and ultimately brought the dogs to the LAPD Olympic Station on Feb.
+26. Investigators stated they discovered McBride "had a relationship with the father of one of the suspects, Harold White."

 According to the LAPD, the dogs were not targeted in connection to Lady Gaga.
 Instead, the LAPD says that "evidence suggests the suspects knew the great value of the breed of dogs and was the motivation for the robbery."

-Outside of McBride, authorities have identified the suspects as "documented gang members from Los Angeles."
+Authorities have identified Jackson, Jaylin White, Harold White and Whaley as "documented gang members from Los Angeles."

 "This was a brazen street crime that left a man seriously wounded," District Attorney George Gascón said in the release.
 "We have alleged very serious charges in this case and have faith that justice will be appropriately served as this case unfolds in court."

-Note: UPDATE: Hours after the Los Angeles Police Department announced the arrest of five individuals for their alleged role in Lady Gaga's dognapping case, a spokesperson for the Los Angeles District Attorney's Office told E!
-News each suspect pled not guilty to the charges against them.